-Med Deli is decidedly no-frills, and you order by proceeding through the line pointing at the different menu items you want added to your platter.
+Med Deli is decidedly no-frills, and your order by proceeding through the line pointing at the different menu items you want to be added to your platter.
 The pides (similar to flatbreads) are fantastic, but keep in mind that they take a bit to bake, since they are made to order.

 Don’t miss the all-you-can-eat pickle and tzatziki bar– the pickled beets and radishes are a favorite– and don’t leave without a piece (or several) of baklava.
 Maybe you can even compare it to Talulla’s!

 There’s an attached grocery which is also worth a visit for lots of other Middle Eastern goodies.

 Med Deli is absolutely packed most of the time, though, so you may have to wait for seating or get your order to-go.
 When you’re finished eating, just deposit your plates and utensils in bins before you leave.